Fin whale: Ship interaction

 Collisions with ships are a major cause of mortality.
 In some areas, they cause a substantial portion of large whale strandings.
 Most serious injuries are caused by large, fast-moving ships over or near continental shelves.

 A 60-foot-long fin whale was found stuck on the bow of a container ship in New York harbour on 12 April 2014.
 Two dead fin whales, one 65 feet and one 25 feet, were discovered stuck to the Australian destroyer HMAS Sydney in May 2021 when the ship arrived in Naval Base San Diego.

-Ship collisions frequently occur in Tsushima Strait and result in damaging all of whales, passengers, and vessels, hence the Japanese Coast Guard has started visual recordings of large cetaceans in Tsushima Strait to inform operating vessels in the areas.
+Ship collisions frequently occur in Tsushima Strait and result in damage done to whales, passengers, and vessels.
+In response the Japanese Coast Guard has started a surveillance program to monitor large cetacean activity in Tsushima Strait to inform operating vessels in the area.